gdsge/gdsge.github.io/source/example/Bianchi2011/Bianchi2011.rst

 Bianchi (2011): Sudden Stops in Open Economies
 *****************************************************************

-The benchmark model in `Bianchi (2011) <https://www.aeaweb.org/articles?id=10.1257/aer.101.7.3400>`_ provides a minimal example in which the economic dynamics can be highly non-linear due to the presence of a borrowing constraint tied to a (commodity) price.
+The benchmark model in `Bianchi (2011) <https://www.aeaweb.org/articles?id=10.1257/aer.101.7.3400>`_ provides a good example in which the economic dynamics can be highly non-linear due to the presence of a borrowing constraint tied to a (good) price.
 We illustrate how to use the adaptive grid method with the toolbox to capture the non-linearity effectively.
-This example also introduces how to solve the model in a crude and narrow state space, and then expand the state space to ensure it covers the ergodic set by reusing the compiled code.
+This example also introduces how to solve the model in a coarse and narrow state space, and then refine the state space to ensure it covers the ergodic set by reusing the compiled code.

 .. _Bianchi2011:
 ===============